adrenalinehit/adrenalinehit.github.io/_posts/2022-09-28-behold-http-cats.markdown

 ## How?

-- Get access to a Mac laptop (seems obvious, but I'm fortunate to have this - I'm aware it's a high barrier to entry.
-You can learn and compile Swift online here http://online.swiftplayground.run/ without a Mac)
+- Get access to a Mac® laptop (seems obvious, but I'm fortunate to have this - I'm aware it's a high barrier to entry.
+You can learn and compile Swift® online here http://online.swiftplayground.run/ without a Mac)

-- Learnt SwiftUI - following the Apple tutorials. (https://developer.apple.com/tutorials/swiftui)
+- Learnt SwiftUI - following the Apple® tutorials. (https://developer.apple.com/tutorials/swiftui)

 - Thought up a simple idea for an app; it helped that the images had an API of sorts to download them (credit to Fili Wiese for putting these sites together)